 How Did Prince Harry Propose?

-Ever the gent, Harry got down on one knee in early November over a “cosy night in” at their home of Kensington Palace while the couple were roasting a chicken.
+Right back at the beginning of this love story, Harry got down on one knee in early November over a “cosy night in” at their home of Kensington Palace while the couple were roasting a chicken.
 Despite all the speculation over their relationship, Harry said that he was still able to surprise Meghan and she said yes before he’d even got the words out.
 “It was so sweet and natural and very romantic,” Meghan said.
 He took the traditional approach of getting the blessing of Meghan’s parents first before letting his family know.

 They officially announced they were dating last November, but revealed they had been set up on a blind date by a mutual friend in the summer.
 They went on two dates back-to-back in London and then Harry whisked her off a month later for a five-day camp out under the stars in Botswana.